Sartene, Corse-du-Sud tourism & sightseeing

-Visit Sartene (Corsica, France)
+Visit Sartene (Corsica, France)Photo Gallery

-Park in the car park at the south of Sartene and the first thing you see is the far-reaching views across the mountains and out across the Valinco Golf. head into the centre of the town around the Place de la Liberation (the place was previously and is often still known as Place Porta).
+From here you can continue into the centre of the town around the Place de la Liberation (the place was previously and is often still known as Place Porta).
 Here in the bustling centre of Sartene you can find cafes and the weekly market, and more views across the valley as well as most of the most important monuments in the town.

 Take a look at Sainte Marie church on the edge of the square while you are here, the highlight is the square three storey clocktower.
 Other important buildings around the square include the Town Hall and the Governor's Palace.

 The old town area of Maniguedda is reached through a vaulted passageway next to the Town Hall.
-The narrow streets are crammed with tall ancient houses, linked by arches, arcades and alleys, occasioinally blocked by unexpected outcrops of mountain, spreads out down the hill, with a myriad of ever narrower passageways and staircases providing a fascinating glimpse of 'old' Corsica.
+The narrow streets are crammed with tall ancient houses, linked by arches, arcades and alleys, occasionally blocked by unexpected outcrops of mountain.
+This part of Sartene spreads out down the hill, with a myriad of ever narrower passageways and staircases providing a fascinating glimpse of 'old' Corsica.

 When you have finished exploring the old town the Museum of Prehistory in Sartene is an excellent museum with prehistoric artefacts from all parts of Corsica.

 Sartène is a good base for exploring the important prehistoric sites at Cauria and Palaggiu, with their fine dolmen and menhirs, and also the standing men stone carvings at Stantari.
 A little further in the same southerly direction is Roccapina with its large natural rock formations, some in the shapes of animals such as the 'Lion of Roccapina', a small scenic bay and a large beach.

 Tourist classifications for Sartene